· Video: Getting to know John Hayes

 A native of Randolph, N.J., Hayes received a bachelor's degree in statistics at the University of Georgia before completing the Defense Language Institute's Russian Language School.
 He then served as a Russian linguist in the U.S. Army, receiving the Good Conduct Medal in 1994 and Meritorious Service Medal in 1995.

 Hayes is married to the former Stacey Dickson.
-The couple have two young sons - Christian and Austin.
+They have a five-year old son, Christian.